ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 I have only considered entities within the UK for the study, and note that the Castle and Lighthouse data used are only for England.

-I began a cursory analysis using the [UK Portable Ham Map](https://kwirk.github.io/pota-gb-map/) by Steve M1SDH.
-(This has been an invaluable tool for visualisation during this project, so many thanks to Steve and the other contributors.
-Thanks also to Rich M7GET for suggesting I begin simply by turning on all the layers in this tool, and seeing what stands out.
-It turns out that approach was so effective that I almost needn't have bothered writing the code.)
+I began a cursory analysis using the [UK Portable Ham Map](https://kwirk.github.io/pota-gb-map/).
 A number of dense groups immediately stood out, largely bunkers and castles.
 This appeared to validate my choice to concentrate on these programmes, and it appeared that clusters of defensive structures, particularly coastal defences, were likely to be the best candidates for overlapping areas.

 ![Map of "on the air" entities around Portsmouth Harbour](/projects/worked-everything-award/portsmouth.png){: .center}
 *Map of "on the air" entities around Portsmouth Harbour*